iterative/mlem.ai/content/docs/use-cases/dvc.md

 Use `dvc push` to send your updates to remote storage.
 ```

-Now MLEM is ready to be used in your DVC pipeline!
+Now DVC will take care of storing binaries, so you'll need to commit model
+metafile (`.mlem/model/rf.mlem`) and `dvc.lock` only.
+Learn more about
+[DVC](https://dvc.org/doc) and how it can be useful for training your ML models.